sourcifyeth/parquet-export/README.md

 # VerA DB Parquet Export Script

-Python scripts and Docker container to export the Verifier Alliance PostgreSQL database in Parquet format and upload it to an S3 bucket.
+Python scripts and Docker container to export the Verifier Alliance PostgreSQL database in Parquet format and upload it to Google Cloud Storage.

-The latest export is available on [Cloudflare R2](https://export.verifieralliance.org).
+The latest export is publicly available at [https://export.verifieralliance.org](https://export.verifieralliance.org).

 ## Requirements